|

 site.

-Wasn't Much, Ten True Tales of Oklahoma Heroes by
+It Wasn't Much: True Tales of Ten Oklahoma Heroes

 Jana Hausburg.